Green Naugahyde: Critical reception

 In a 2015 Noisey interview, Les Claypool rates Green Naugahyde as his fourth favorite Primus album, stating, "I really like Green Naugahyde.
 We play a lot of that material these days".
-Claypool also elaborates on positive memories associated with the return of drummer Lay Lane, who briefly played for Primus in 1988 before leaving the band.
+Claypool also elaborates on positive memories associated with the return of drummer Jay Lane, who briefly played for Primus in 1988 before leaving the band.
 In addition, Claypool mentions how Primus' hiatus from 2000 to 2010 made the production process of the album especially enjoyable, as demonstrated when he remarks, "Having that time from 2000 to 2010 for us to—obviously, I went off and did a ton of stuff, and everybody did their thing, and then coming back with Jay Lane, who has always been my guy as far as go-to drummers, we were very excited and fired up to make that record".